 Inferior vena cava (IVC) filters are more popular than ever, despite their serious side effect risks.
 Migration, perforation, embolizations and fracturing are just a few issues reported to the FDA.
 Yet despite these serious complications, surgeons implanted over 259,000 IVC filters in 2013 alone.
 Low IVC filter retrieval rates may be to blame.

 Despite IVC filter migration risks and other complications, they’re increasingly popular.
 This is partly due to retrievable IVC filters giving doctors and patients additional options.
 Surgeons can remove retrievable filters after stroke and blood clot risks subside.

 “The FDA is concerned that these retrievable IVC filters, intended for short-term placement, are not always removed once a patient’s risk for pulmonary embolism (PE) subsides,” says the FDA’s August 2010 report.
-“Known long-term risks associated with IVC filters include but are not limited to: lower limb deep vein thrombosis (DVT), filter fracture, filter migration, filter embolization, and IVC perforation.
+Long-term risks associated with patients who avoid timely IVC filter retrieval include:

 Unfortunately, retrievable filters often stay implanted permanently.
 According to a meta-analysis of 37 studies comprising 6,834 patients, surgeons retrieve only a third of them.

 “Most of the filters became permanent devices,” the study notes, despite their temporary, retrievable design.
 Most complications (including migration) occur with long-term use (>30 days).

 IVC Filter Retrieval Rates are Getting Worse, Not Better

 “We report a case of inferior vena cava filter migration to the right ventricle,” reads a case presentation published in the Journal of Invasive Cardiology.
 “The patient was taken to the cardiac catheterization laboratory and under fluoroscopy the filter was found to be in the right ventricle.”